What is an I-94 Record?

 For each new entry into the U.S.:

-Remember to download and print a new I-94 number each time you exit and return to the U.S. Keep the most current printed I-94 record with your passport for your own records.
+Remember to download and print a new I-94 record each time you exit and return to the U.S. Keep the most current printed I-94 record with your passport for your own records.
 State and federal government agencies will ask to see the I-94 record (for driver’s license, social security number, etc).
 The I-94 record is your only evidence that you are in the U.S. legally, so it is important to keep a printout with your passport at all times.